-CHC has developed SLOs for all courses and degree and certificate programs (Ev. #, Ev. #, Ev. #, Ev. #, Ev. #, Ev. #).
-In addition, CHC has developed Institutional Learning Outcomes (ILOs) for six overarching areas: critical thinking, written and oral communication, interpersonal and group skills, society and culture, information and literacy, and ethics and values (Ev. #).
-CHC also has developed general education outcomes that are published in its catalog (Ev. #).
+CHC has developed SLOs for all courses and degree and certificate programs ($\underline{Ev. \#}$, $\underline{Ev. \#}$, $\underline{Ev. \#}$, $\underline{Ev. \#}$).
+In addition, CHC has developed Institutional Learning Outcomes (ILOs) for six overarching areas: critical thinking, written and oral communication, interpersonal and group skills, society and culture, information and literacy, and ethics and values ($\underline{Ev. \#}$).
+CHC also has developed general education outcomes that are published in its catalog ($\underline{Ev. \#}$).
 Student learning outcomes can be found in the planning and program review (PPR) process, the SLO Cloud, and the catalog.

-The College is in the process of developing a campus-wide Institutional Assessment Plan that captures all of the outcomes assessment processes (Ev. #).
+The College is in the process of developing a campus-wide Institutional Assessment Plan that captures all of the outcomes assessment processes (\underline{Ev} . $\underline{\#}$).
 To date, this plan includes an annual calendar for the activities of the outcomes assessment process.
 Results of the outcomes assessment at the course and program levels are integrated both into the program review, two-year, and annual planning processes and used by the programs to make decisions regarding program modifications.
-When completing their program reviews, programs access their most current completed outcomes assessment results from the SLO Cloud or from the Office of Institutional Effectiveness, Research, and Planning (OIERP) for courses and programs to promote data-driven decision-making for improvement in student learning at any level (Ev. #, Ev. #).
+When completing their program reviews, programs access their most current completed outcomes assessment results from the SLO Cloud or from the Office of Institutional Effectiveness, Research, and Planning (OIERP) for courses and programs to promote data-driven decision-making for improvement in student learning at any level (\underline{Ev} . $\underline{\#}$, \underline{Ev} . $\underline{\#}$).

 Instructional faculty are responsible for determining SLOs assessment strategies.
 Examples of such strategies include pre- and post-tests, demonstrated skill-level attainment, tracking other levels of progress, tracking participation, and specific sets of exam questions.
 Results of these assessments are collected and organized for discussion at department meetings and program meetings that include more than one department.
-These dialogues focus on program elements that are successful as well as the identification of gaps in student learning that departments/units and/or programs need to address (Ev. #).
+These dialogues focus on program elements that are successful as well as the identification of gaps in student learning that departments/units and/or programs need to address (\underline{Ev} . #).
 Improvement strategies are documented within the SLO improvement cycle and also reported on PPR documents.
 Programs in the Career and Technical fields have additional accrediting agencies that require annual accountability measures and therefore undergo more scrutiny of student success in preparing graduates for entry into their respective professions.
-The Fire Academy is accredited by the California State Marshall's Office, the Paramedic Program is accredited by the Commission on Accreditation of Allied Health Education Programs, the Radiological Technology Program is accredited by the Joint Review Committee on Education in Radiologic Technology, and Respiratory Care is accredited by the Commission on Accreditation for Respiratory Care.
+The Fire Academy is accredited by the California State Marshall's Office, the Paramedic Program is accredited by the Commission on Accreditation of Allied Health Education Programs, the Radiological Technology, and Respiratory Care is accredited by the Commission on Accredited by the Commission on Accredited by the